Themify Review – A Diverse, Versatile and Highly-Capable WordPress Theme Shop

 Finally, we have the Conditional Menus plugin.
 As the name suggests, this allows you to use conditional logic to determine which of your custom-built menus is displayed on any given page.
 If you want to tailor your menus to fit the content displayed on the screen, this is the free plugin you need.

-Although products are available to buy individually, if you’re prepared to part with just a bit more money, Themify’s value increases enormously.
-For less than the price of a second theme, you can have access to the full collection of 50 — with more themes on the way.
+Although products are available to buy individually, if you’re prepared to part with just a bit more money Themify’s value increases enormously.
+For less than the price of a second theme, you can have access to the full collection of 42-plus premium themes and all of Themify’s 11+ plugins, including Builder Pro.

 With themes built for a variety of purposes and near-endless customization tweaks, these Themify memberships are perfect for serial site builders and creative agencies alike.